lwhsu/freebsd-201606-ci-hackathon/slides.md

 ---
 # Propose a new build job
 - Install jenkins locally
+- Install required plugins
+  - Document:
+      - What are they?
-- Install required plugins (and document: what are they, do they need special Jenkins global settings?)
+      - Do they need special Jenkins global settings?
 - Create a job without specify build node / label
-- Pass me ${JENKINS_HOME}/jobs/&lt;jobname&gt;/config.xml
+- Send ${JENKINS_HOME}/jobs/&lt;jobname&gt;/config.xml

+- Use jenkins-job-builder?

 ---
 # More details